je-peeva/skillo-automation-project/test-cases/registration-tests.md

 **Steps**:

 1. Go to Registration page.
-2. Populate "Password" field with valid value. _(Must contain digit and uppercase letter!)_
+2. Fill in "Password" field with valid value. _(Must contain digit and uppercase letter!)_
-3. Populate "Confirm Password" with mismatching value.
+3. Fill in "Confirm Password" with mismatching value.

 - **Expected result**: Validation message "Passwords do not match!" is displayed below "Confirm Password" input.

-4. Populate "Confirm Password" with matching value.
+4. Fill in "Confirm Password" with matching value.

 - **Expected result**: Validation message "Passwords do not match!" is hidden.